Best Time to Inject Retatrutide: Complete Injection Guide

 Storage and Handling

 Reconstituted solution (vial): Refrigerate at 36–46°F (2–8°C).
-Use within 28–30 days.
+Use within 28–30 days of reconstitution.
 Do not freeze.
 Keep away from direct light.

 FAQs

-Once per week, on the same day each week.
+Q: How often do I inject retatrutide?
+Once per week, on the same fixed day.
 Some research protocols use twice-weekly dosing, but the standard clinical schedule is weekly.
-Consistency in timing matters more than the specific day you choose.
+Consistency in day selection matters more than which day you choose.

-Yes — the abdomen is the most commonly used injection site and generally the most comfortable.
-Avoid the area directly around the belly button (within 2 inches).
-Lower abdomen on either side is ideal.
+Q: Can I inject retatrutide in my stomach?
+Yes.
+The abdomen is the most commonly used site and is generally the most comfortable.
+Avoid the 2-inch radius around the belly button.
+Lower abdomen, on either side, is the preferred target zone.

-Most people describe it as a minor pinch at worst.
-Using a fine-gauge needle (30–31G), warming the medication to room temperature, and injecting steadily are the three biggest factors in keeping it comfortable.
-Injecting into a clean, unbruised site helps too.
+Q: Does the injection hurt?
+Most people describe it as a minor pinch.
+Fine-gauge needle (30–31G), medication warmed to room temperature, and steady insertion are the three main factors in keeping it comfortable.

-If you miss by less than 2 days, inject as soon as you remember.
-If it's closer to your next scheduled dose, skip the missed one entirely and continue on your normal schedule.
-Never double up to compensate for a missed injection.
+Q: What if I miss a dose?
+If you are within 2 days of your usual day, inject as soon as you remember.
+If you are closer to the next scheduled dose, skip the missed week and resume your normal schedule.
+Never double up to compensate.

-For pen users: the dose counter should return to zero.
-Hold the needle in place for 6–10 seconds after the click.
-If you see liquid at the injection site or running down the skin, some of the dose was lost — log it and continue normally next week.
+Q: How do I confirm the full dose was delivered?
+The pen dose counter should return to zero.
+Hold the needle in for 6–10 seconds after the click.
+If liquid is visible at the injection site or on the skin, some of the dose was lost — log it and continue normally the following week.

 Where to Source Retatrutide